Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 2409 University Ave., Stop A1900 Austin, TX 78712-1113

-Any official transcripts that update with final grades, a “core complete” status, or a conferred degree date for spring 2017 and/or summer 2017, will be submitted to UT Austin Main Admissions, not to Ms. Ann Spencer:
+Any official transcripts that update with final grades, “core complete” status, or a conferred degree date from spring 2018 and/or summer 2018, will be submitted directly to UT Austin Main Admissions, not to Ms. Ann Spencer:

 The University of Texas at Austin